 One additional suggestion is to avoid giving off the feeling of time pressure.
 So if your child is trying to communicate with you, try not to say, “hurry because we need to get in the car.”
 Similarly, if your speech sounds rushed or hurried, your child might pick up on that and then get caught in disfluency themselves.

-For more information on stuttering, including its causes, how its diagnosed, and what treatment may look like, check out the following resource guide:
+For more information on stuttering, including its causes, how it's diagnosed, and what treatment may look like, check out the following resource guide and videos: